siriusastrebe/syc/README.md

 Reactive javascript variables, automatically synchronized between server and client.

-Pass an array or object through Syc on the server side, and an object/array with identical properties and values will appear on the client side.
-Changes to this variable will be caught by Object.observe to be communicated via socket.io and synchronized instantaneously.
+Pass an object or array through Syc on the server, and an identical object/array will appear on the client side.
+Changes to this variable will be communicated and synchronized instantly.
 Clients can also modify the variable and the changes will be broadcast to the server and other clients.
-It works under a simple principle: All data bound to the variable in question is identical between Server and Client, removing the headache of data synchronization.
+It works under a simple principle: All data bound to the variable in question is identical between Server and Clients, removing the headache of data synchronization.

 Like Meteor, but without the framework.

 Syc uses Object.observe when available for responsiveness and performance, but will easily fall back onto a polyfill if unavailable.
+Requires socket.io.

 ## Syncing a variable (Server side)